anth0nieto/calculator_project/PROMPTS.md

 The least useful pattern was accepting generated helper abstractions without checking them against Go's control flow.
 Both of the structural bugs above came from code that looked reasonable and would have been correct in TypeScript.

+**The visual design is the weakest part of this submission, and deliberately so.** I specified the structural requirements for the UI — layout, states, accessibility, responsive behaviour from 320px — and then let the generated styling stand largely as it came back.
+I reviewed it for correctness, not for craft.
+With a fixed time budget I chose to spend the attention on the domain layer, the error taxonomy and the test suites, on the reasoning that those are harder to fix later and harder to evaluate from the outside.
+Given more time, the interface is the first thing I would rework.

+**I would also rather have built this with a single expression input** — one field where the user types `2+3` — instead of two separate operands.
+It's closer to how people actually use a calculator.
+I went with two inputs because that was the shape I designed against from the start, it matches the backend's binary contract exactly, and it was the path that reliably fit the time budget.
+A single input means a parser: operator precedence, parentheses, ambiguous unary minus, a grammar for `sqrt` and `%`.
+That's a significant surface of new failure modes in a deliverable whose brief asks for correctness over extra features, and I wasn't willing to ship a parser that works on the easy cases and breaks on `-5--3`.